MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/transfer-data-to-isochronous-endpoints.md

 ---
-Description: 'This topic describes how a client driver can build a USB Request Block (URB) to transfer data to and from isochronous endpoints in a USB device.'
+Description: This topic describes how a client driver can build a USB Request Block (URB) to transfer data to and from isochronous endpoints in a USB device.
-MS-HAID: 'buses.transfer\_data\_to\_isochronous\_endpoints'
+MS-HAID: buses.transfer\_data\_to\_isochronous\_endpoints
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'